- A hopeful movie

 - I don’t watch much of anything.
-So, maybe I’m less cynical.
-Luckily, there wasn’t a train in this movie, I might have run out of the theater!
+So, maybe I’m less cynical about the things I do watch.

 - It’s too woke!
 There’s a cottage industry of anti-woke Super Chat Merchants on social media that make a lot of coin off dissing movies, especially around political/gender issues.
 So, they are going to play that shit up.

 - It’s not woke enough!
 Critics don’t like it because it is trad and not at in your face about social issues (one “I hate guns” comment aside).